Dolores Faith: Personal life

 Faith met Texas millionaire and Maxwell House heir James Robert Neal (1921-2006) and the couple became a regular sight at various public events.
 In November 1972, they were married in Las Vegas after a long courtship, and she retired from acting.
 They divorced in April 1977.
 They remarried years later and remained married until her death.

 Death

-Most sources state that Faith died in Miami, Florida, on February 15, 1990, at the age of 48.
-In his book Glamour Girls of Sixties Hollywood: Seventy-Five Profiles, author Tom Lisanti claimed that Faith was alive and living in Florida as of 2006.
+Faith died in Miami, Florida, on February 15, 1990, at the age of 48.
+In his book Glamour Girls of Sixties Hollywood: Seventy-Five Profiles, author Tom Lisanti falsely claimed that Faith was alive and living in Florida as of 2006.